![]() DSC01669 | ![]() DSC01712 | ![]() DSC01772-1 |

 ![]() Inaction |

 Similar to Jacques' monologue in Shakespeare's "As You Like It", they inhabit a dark universal stage, where humanity plays itself out, battling its nature, haunted by looming entities it must stay away from to survive.
-Depicted in the style of Old Masters portraits and drawing inspiration from the works of Cindy Sherman, the grain of the photographs and shades echoe oil paintings to accentuate a sense of universality and timelessness.
+Depicted in the style of Old Masters portraits and drawing inspiration from the works of Cindy Sherman, the grain of the photographs and shades echo oil paintings to accentuate a sense of universality and timelessness.

 The following seven internal menaces humanity is facing have been selected: pandemic, cruelty, vanity, greed, war, fear and inaction.